DevShah011/Data-Mining-and-visualization/README.md

 The spinners are:-
 ![image](https://github.com/DevShah011/Data-Mining-and-visualization/assets/115929900/a20c52c3-6258-407a-a492-cbe99281cda5)

-The allrounders are selected by: Averaage Diff = Batting average - Bowling Average The all rounders are:-
+The allrounders are selected by: Average Diff = Batting average - Bowling Average The all rounders are:-
 ![image](https://github.com/DevShah011/Data-Mining-and-visualization/assets/115929900/60d1531c-ae53-4c6e-8ccf-a4adbef20471)